aleph2c/miros/doc/i_mongol_example.rst

     :align: center

 Battle is a noisy affair.
-There is a good chance that one horse archer might not hear a war cry issued by another one far away from him (due to network issues); so anytime a horse archer hears a war cry coming from another horse archer, they yell out the command again so as to re-transmit it to their brethren within earshot.
+There is a good chance that one horse archer might not hear a war cry issued by another one far away from him (due to network issues); so anytime a horse archer hears a war cry coming from another horse archer, they yell out the command again so as to re-transmit it to any other unit member within earshot.

 Notice also that I moved the Officer_Lured hook from the "Waiting to Lure" state into the "Skirmish" state.
-This will give us the same behavior as before, with the option of short circuiting the dangerous "Waiting to Lure" state in the case that I knight charges at the moment the Mongols start to Skirmish.
+This will give us the same behavior as before, with the option of short circuiting the dangerous "Waiting to Lure" state in the case that a Knight stupidly charges at the moment the Mongols start to Skirmish.

 Our design so far, has encompassed the "Let's do this thing right now!" part of it's collaboration.
 Senior officers can issue messages, any horse archer can